RYees/crowdfundingweb3/README.md

     https://github.com/RYees/crowdfundingweb3.git

-To run the repository first run the following:
+Run the client folder from the repository with the following:
 ---
+    npm install
     npm run dev